 1. To accord international recognition of autonomy struggle of the Myanmar ethnic peoples and their armed organizations in accordance with (1) the promise of the UN Charter Preamble objective 2: “to reaffirm faith in fundamental human rights, in the dignity and worth of the human person, in the equal rights of men and women and of nations large and small,” and (2) the UN Charter, Chapter 1, Article 1.2 “the principle of equal rights and self-determination.”

-2. To hold a UN-sponsored all-inclusive peace conference with all openness and fairness to help the Myanmar peoples formulate a new peaceful and lasting peace and federation in accordance with the promise of the UN Charter Preamble objective 3: “To achieve international co-operation in solving international problems of an economic, social, cultural, or humanitarian character, and in promoting and encouraging respect for human rights and for fundamental freedoms for all without distinction as to race, sex, language, or religion.”
+2. To hold a UN-sponsored all-inclusive peace conference with all openness and fairness to help the Myanmar peoples formulate a new peaceful and lasting peace and federation following the promise of the UN Charter, Article 1.3: “To achieve international co-operation in solving international problems of an economic, social, cultural, or humanitarian character, and in promoting and encouraging respect for human rights and for fundamental freedoms for all without distinction as to race, sex, language, or religion.”
 Italics are my highlights to draw the attention of relevancy.

 Myanmar is in crisis for more than 70 years.
 The world is wrong to lock it up in the conventional, outdated, and rotten dungeon of “domestic affairs.”
 Jumping and shouting only when the fire flares up is sheer stupidity.
 The problem is not just a question of a power struggle between Tatmadaw and Aung San Suu Kyi or democracy and authoritarianism.
 It is a struggle of all Myanmar peoples “for human rights and for fundamental freedoms for all without distinction as to race, sex, language, or religion.”